 The Religious Education Department lies at the heart of the school’s foundation for the purpose of the spiritual and moral education of our young people.
 Though based on the Catholic tradition, like the school it is welcoming and sensitive to students who might not be from a Catholic background; the courses inform faith but do not require it.
 Indeed, part of our mutual respect is to incorporate the study of other faiths.
 In this way, the department not only strives for academic excellence but also provides many other aspects of spiritual and moral development.
 For example, students in Year 7 will study both Hinduism as a world religion and a unit on ‘I Am God’s Work of Art’ (Psalm 139) reflecting on God as the Potter and Jesus’ acceptance of us as individuals.

 Students at St Nicholas Catholic High School are involved in several charitable projects which run across the year and involve events such as the annual Mini-Market, which takes place each October, and CAFOD Week which takes place during Lent.
 Charity events are organised by the Faith in Action team comprised of volunteer teachers who meet regularly to ensure the school’s charity events run smoothly.
-In the 2013-14 academic year the school raised close to £7500 which was donated a very wide range of charities.
+The school regularly raises money for a very wide range of charities.

 Tolerance of those with different faiths and beliefs